A variational approach to frozen planet orbits in helium

 \section{The Kepler problem}

 When the interaction between the electrons is ignored the system decouples into two one-electron systems, each of which is equivalent to the Kepler problem in celestial mechanics.
 In this section we recall the regularization procedure of Barutello, Ortega and Verzini~\cite{barutello-ortega-verzini} for the Kepler problem in the plane.
-It is based on the Levi-Civita regularization map $\C\to\C$, $z\mapsto q=z^2$.
-Since we are interested in the case that the position $q$ of the electron remains on the positive real line, we consider the restriction $\R\to\R_{\geq 0}$, $z\mapsto q=z^2$ of the Levi-Civita map to the real line.
+It is based on the Levi-Civita regularization map $\LL:\C\to\C$, $z\mapsto q=z^2$.
+Since we are interested in the case that the position $q$ of the electron remains on the positive real line, we view the Levi-Civita map as a map to the non-negative reals $\R\to\R_{\geq 0}$, $z\mapsto q=z^2$, see Equation~\eqref{eq:LC}.